This is based on opinion. Please don't list it on a work's trope example list.

-Heck, just about everything about the Winter Soldier is sad, the fact that HYDRA has turned Bucky, who was charismatic, and and was loyal to Steve, has been turned into an emotionless assassin who seems to regularly gets treated to painful mind wiping procedures and abuse from the very Organization he fought and "died" to defeat.
+Heck, just about everything about the Winter Soldier is sad.
+The fact that HYDRA has turned Bucky, who was charismatic and loyal to Steve, into an emotionless assassin who seems to regularly gets treated to painful mind wiping procedures and abuse from the very organization he fought and "died" to defeat.

-Natasha: When I joined S.H.I.E.L.D.
+Natasha: When I first joined S.H.I.E.L.D.
 I thought I was going straight.
-Turns out I just traded KGB for H.Y.D.R.A.
+But I guess I just traded the KGB for HYDRA.

-Emphasis has been placed on Peggy being unable to remember that Steve is alive is already tearjerking but we know from the end of the film as well as AOS that it's all over the news that Hydra had infiltrated and hijacked Shield.
+Emphasis has been placed on how Peggy being unable to remember that Steve is alive is already tearjerking, but we know from the end of the film as well as Agents of S.H.I.E.L.D. that it's all over the news that HYDRA had infiltrated and hijacked S.H.I.E.L.D..
 So now Peggy can find out every day for the rest of her life that the organization she helped found and poured decades of her life into was taken over by the organization that took away the man she loved and fought so hard against.
-And with her dementia/Alzheimer's she's going to have to relive this fun fact over and over.
+And with her dementia/Alzheimer's, she's going to have to relive this fun fact over and over.